Betty Irene Moore Fellowship program faculty

 Lecturer, UC Davis Graduate School of Management

 A guest lecturer at the UC Davis Graduate School of Management and Stanford University’s Graduate School of Business and Executive Education program, Jim Olson teaches about teams and technology, negotiations, organizational development, leadership and technology management.
 Previously, he served as CEO of SkyStream Networks and was executive vice president of video compression systems as TANDBERG Television.
 His WestShore Management Group venture provides interim CEO and corporate counseling services.

 Associate Professor of Management, UC Davis Graduate School of Management

 Corporate entrepreneurship, strategy and structure, and leadership in organizations are among the courses taught by Elizabeth Pontikes, an associate professor of management at the UC Davis Graduate School of Management.
 She is the associate editor at Management Science journal and senior editor for the Strategy Science journal.
 Previously, she developed sales strategies and competitive positioning at software start-ups.
 Her research is focused on market categorization, innovation and technological change.

 Founder and Managing Partner, Aspen Labs

 Internationally recognized for her trailblazing work in the field of innovation and human centered design, Christi Zuber is the founder and managing partner of Aspen Labs in Denver.
-She is also adjunct faculty at Northwestern University where she teaches students about service design and innovation.
-Previously, she was executive director of the Innovation Learning Network and founder and director of the innovation and design practice at Kaiser Permanente’s corporate office in Oakland, California.
-Through her research, she focuses innovation enablers and uncovers the secret sauce for change agents who have been successful in bringing human centered design into large complex organizations that may not be so keen to change.
+She is also a nurse scientist in the Office of Research Patient Care Services at Stanford Health Care.
+Previously, she taught students about service design and innovation as an adjunct faculty member at Northwestern University.
+She was also executive director of the Innovation Learning Network and founder and director of the innovation and design practice at Kaiser Permanente’s corporate office in Oakland, California.
+Her research focuses on the intersection of community and workforce co-design, health equity and capacity building.